funRiceGenes/funRiceGenes.github.io/_posts/OS/A/2015-01-20-OsAREB8~OsAREB1~OsbZIP46~OsABF2~ABL1.md

     + First, OsAREB1 transgenic plants had higher resistance to drought and heat, and OsAREB1 up-regulated the ABA/stress related gene such as RD29A and RD29B
     + In addition, this Osabf2 mutant showed a significantly decreased sensitivity to high levels of ABA at germination and post-germination
     + OsbZIP46 is one member of the third subfamily of bZIP transcription factors in rice (Oryza sativa)
+    + SiMYB19 overexpression promotes abscisic acid (ABA) accumulation in transgenic rice and upregulates the ABA synthesis gene OsNCED3 and the ABA signal transduction pathway-related genes OsPK1 and OsABF2

 * **Connection**
     + __OsAREB8~OsAREB1~OsbZIP46~OsABF2~ABL1__, __OsbZIP23__, [Constitutive activation of transcription factor OsbZIP46 improves drought tolerance in rice](http://www.ncbi.nlm.nih.gov/pubmed?term=Constitutive activation of transcription factor OsbZIP46 improves drought tolerance in rice%5BTitle%5D), The stress-related genes activated by OsbZIP46CA1 are largely different from those activated by the other rice ABF/AREB homologs (such as OsbZIP23), further implying the value of OsbZIP46CA1 in genetic engineering of drought tolerance